 “By establishing the Barbara Andrews Brinkley Legacy Society with my personal pledge to the Archives Partnership Trust in my estate plan, I feel privileged to help shape tomorrow by ensuring that the more than 200 million records in the New York State Archives, which date back to 1630 and attest to New York’s national importance, are protected and made available for use by students, researchers, and other lovers of history, today and for generations to come.”

-Members of the Barbara Andrews Brinkley Legacy Society will include anyone who lists the Archives Partnership Trust as a beneficiary of will or bequest, life insurance policy, retirement plan, orcharitable remainder trust, or who designates the Trust as recipient of a gift of securities.
-Society members will have their names listed in perpetuity in Trust publications, and will receive invitations to special events and receptions that highlight the work of the Archives and Trust that is supported through planned gifts.
+Members of the Barbara Andrews Brinkley Legacy Society include anyone who lists the Archives Partnership Trust as a beneficiary of will or bequest, life insurance policy, retirement plan, or charitable remainder trust, or who designates the Trust as recipient of a gift of securities.
+Society members will have their names listed in perpetuity in Trust publications, and will receive invitations to special events and receptions that highlight the work of the Archives and Trust.

 “We are very grateful for the extraordinary commitment made by Barbara through her gift and establishment of the Barbara Andrews Brinkley Legacy Society,” said State Archivist and Trust CEO Christine Ward.
 “Through her virtually unrivalled commitment to the preservation of New York’s history, Barbara has ensured that our work to preserve and promote awareness and access, and to expand our educational initiatives, will only grow over time.”